intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/text-models.md

 See [this page](../APIGuide/TFPark/text-models/) for more details about how to construct built-in models for intent extraction, named entity extraction and pos tagging. etc.

-In this page, we show the steps how to train and evaluate an [NER](../APIGuide/TFPark/text-models/#named-entity-recognition) model in a distributed fashion and use this model for distributed inference.
+In this page, we show the general steps how to train and evaluate an [NER](../APIGuide/TFPark/text-models/#named-entity-recognition) model in a distributed fashion and use this model for distributed inference.
 For other models, the steps are more or less quite similar.